iobroker-community-adapters/ioBroker.pvforecast/README.md

 <h1 id="zweitens">Documentation</h1>
 This Adapter replaced the javascript from the iobroker forum https://forum.iobroker.net/topic/26068/forecast-solar-mit-dem-systeminfo-adapter

-The adapter take the roh data from https://api.forecast.solar and filter this information:
+The adapter take the roh data from https://api.forecast.solar and need this information:

 settings:
 1. longitude